 - Eventually, it influences nitrogen uptake.

-- High nitrogen solubility promotes nitrogen deficiency, as nitrogen is readily washed away.
+- High nitrogen solubility promotes deficiency of nitrogen in plants, as it is readily washed away.

 - Organic matter is vital for nitrogen; hence low levels suggest poor plant-available nitrogen.